osclass/glotpress-plugins/README.md

 ## Clone project

 Clone an existing project (and subprojects) into a new one, very useful since GlotPress doesn't merge new and known strings.
+This plugin HAVE TO be used with this version of GlotPress [conejoninja/glotpress](https://github.com/conejoninja/glotpress) since it requires a hook on a template (to add the option).

+## Export project

-This plugins HAVE TO be used with this version of GlotPress [conejoninja/glotpress](https://github.com/conejoninja/glotpress) since it requires a hook on a template (to add the option).
+This plugin will ad a new option to export the project into a zip package ready to install it as a language in Osclass.
+This plugin HAVE TO be used with this version of GlotPress [conejoninja/glotpress](https://github.com/conejoninja/glotpress) since it requires a hook on a template (to add the option).
+The hook needed is "subprojects_menu_item", add this line into gp-templates/project.php around line 63:

+	<?php do_action("subprojects_menu_item", $sub_project); ?>